aehng/Lecture-Notes/Module4/Refactoring.md

 ## Should I refactor *and* add functionality at the same time?

-(For example, within the same git commit?)
+(For example, within the same Git commit?)

 **No!**